03 Apr (Pesach): The Transformation of the Blemish – Parshas Tazria & Metzora – Insights in Recovery, the Blemish of Addiction

 For deeper understanding of the transformation and Pesach we must go further back in time to when Yaakov and Esua wrestled.
 It was there that Yaakov acquired the name Yisroel.
 Yaakov/Yisroel went down to Mitzrayim/Egpyt.
 He was the embodiment of the ‘…Man, Yaakov’, and the Nation Yisroel (from where then came the 12 Tribes of Yisroel).

-During the struggle he (Yaakov) also had his hip dislocated and from that point forward walked with a limpThe Exodus from Mitzrayim is the beginning of the Jewish people to do a tikun (rectification) on that blemish Yaakov/Yisroel, to heal the limp (of his/the Nations of Israels’ injured hip) and bring the Jewish Nation to a skip or leap.
+During the struggle he (Yaakov) also had his hip dislocated and from that point forward walked with a limpThe Exodus from Mitzrayim is the beginning of the Jewish people to do a tikun (rectification) on that blemish Yaakov/Yisroel, to heal the limp (of his and as the Nations of Israels’ injured hip) and bring the Jewish Nation to a skip or leap.
 The rectification of this blemish is the tikun required to bring Mashiach.

 Signs and Symptoms ;